 6 Benefits for Runners

-Here’s what a study suggests about the effects of creatine and carbohydrate loading on exercise capacity after comparing the data and results in the creatine group and placebo group:
+The study published in the Medicine and Science in Sports and Exercise journal suggests the effects of creatine and carbohydrate loading on exercise capacity after comparing the data and results in the creatine group and placebo group .

 “The changes in power output we observed during sprints are likely to have a major practical impact on the final outcome of a race, as both cycling and running events are often won by the athlete who can either stay with the leading pack during breakaways, or sprint to the finish line in the latter stages of a race.”